-Grocery delivery service may be a convenience play, but let’s face it — time is money in certain situations.
+Online grocery delivery service may be a convenience play, but let’s face it — time is money in certain situations.
 So is an extra grocery delivery fee of $3.99 – 9.99 worth my sanity some days?
 Oh honey, yes!

 That said, some grocery delivery services are better than others.
 You don’t want to go into it blindly, left to wonder why you were charged an extra 5% on your groceries!

-Here’s the nitty-gritty on which grocery delivery services allow coupons, which require the lowest delivery fee, and which let you cancel last-minute.
+We’re going to dive deep into the best grocery delivery service options.
+Let’s see which grocery delivery services allow coupons, which require the lowest delivery fee, and which let you cancel last minute.